chainpoint/chainpoint-core/README.md

 ### Configuration

-You will need to set up a configuration and secrets (bitcoin and ethereum) before running. `make init` will do most of the heavy lifting for you.
+You will need to set up a configuration and secrets (bitcoin) before running. `make init` will do most of the heavy lifting for you.

 Chainpoint Core currently uses Docker Swarm when running in Production mode.
 Running `make init` will initialize a Docker Swarm node on the host machine and prompt the user for secrets to be stored in Swarm's secrets system.
 This command will also copy `.env.sample` to `.env`.
 The `.env` file will be used by `docker-compose` to set required environment variables.